 For example, major media conglomerates have collectively contributed more than $1 million in campaign contributions to political organizations and candidates this election cycle.
 Furthermore, many of the same politicians restricting voter registration, cutting early voting periods, passing restrictive photo ID laws and drawing squiggly district maps receive campaign money from outside spending organizations and special interest groups.
 Lobbyists for private prisons and fossil fuel companies not only staff and finance presidential candidates’ campaigns but also serve as superdelegates.

 According to the Center for Responsive Politics, nearly $100 million cascaded into presidential super PACs in the last six months of 2015.
 Federal Election Commission records show 29 individuals or groups gave $1 million or more, with those contributions tending to be concentrated among the wealthiest contributors.

-The idea that the United States, as either a democracy or a constitutional republic, has deteriorated into an oligarchy is becoming more and more pervasive — not just in the minds of angry grassroots voters, but also within elite universities and on the world stage.
+The idea that the United States has deteriorated into an oligarchy is becoming more and more pervasive — not just in the minds of angry grassroots voters but also within elite universities and on the world stage.

 Movements like Democracy Spring and Democracy Awakening are part of a burgeoning voting rights and campaign finance reform movement helping to reveal the intersections of the modern U.S. electoral matrix.
 Activists like Heroux and Colby, who have seen their vote denied and diminished, are deepening their understanding of political participation by using direct action tactics to reclaim power from representatives who have failed to represent their interests.